Wednesday, 22 October 2025

 3. How does Cassius react to Popilius Lena’s remark?

 Cassius fears that Popilius Lena knows about the conspiracy.
 He believes their plan is discovered and expresses anxiety, even threatening to kill himself.
-Brutus reassures him, showing Cassius’s impulsive and emotional nature in contrast to Brutus’s calm, rational demeanor, which maintains the conspirators’ focus.
+Brutus reassures him, showing Cassius’s impulsive and emotional nature in contrast to Brutus’s calm, rational demeanour, which maintains the conspirators’ focus.

 4. Why does Trebonius draw Antony away from Caesar?